zohra1997/Java-Apps/README.md

 Description: Create a tweet with a geotag and output the created tweet object in JSON format.
 Arguments:

 - tweet_text - tweet_text cannot exceed 150.
 -  UTF-8 encoded characters.
 -  latitude:longitude - Geo location.
 </code></pre>
 <pre><code> To show a tweet: show  Tweet-Id

  Description: Lookup a tweet by ID and print the tweet object in JSON format.
  Arguments:

- - Tweet-Id should contain only numbers.
+ - Tweet Id should contain only numbers.

 </code></pre>
 <pre><code>To delete a Tweet: delete Tweet-Id